 When I arrived at Fadil’s studio on a sunny Saturday afternoon, he was adding some final touches to one of his recent photoshoots.
 Once he finished editing, he suggested going to a pizza place around the corner where we could talk more about his life, and I gladly obliged.
 Over delicious Italian food, Fadil began his engaging storytelling about his early life and career.

 Born in Kosovo to Albanian parents, Fadil Berisha moved to New York City with his family at the age of nine.
 His upbringing was similar to that of any average immigrant family.
 Every major decision, he recalls, revolved around personal finances.
 So, when he chose to major in men’s fashion design, his family was not particularly thrilled.
 He graduated from the Fashion Institute of Technology, but the degree did very little to quench his thirst for art.
 Put simply, Fadil didn’t feel like he was in the right career path, yet.
+Explore now

 Driven by the desire to be exposed to different forms of art, Fadil, along with his friend, Donna DeMari, a photographer he had met in New York, traveled to Italy.
 Fadil would spend hours styling and observing her photoshoots, secretly wishing he was the one taking the photos, until one day he finally asked her if he could borrow her camera for a session, and she agreed.
 “I set up the camera and the moment I heard the click, I found my power.
 The next day, I packed my bags and moved back to America,” says Fadil with enthusiasm and sheer joy in his face.